Aeronutist/Aeronutist/README.md

  # 👋 Hello, I'm Aero Nutist!

-🎯 A highly dedicated self-learner on a mission to become a **Data Scientist** by 2026.
+🎯 A highly dedicated self-learner on a mission to become a problem solver and **Data Scientist**.
 💻 Currently learning Python, Pandas, SQL, Power BI, and Machine Learning step-by-step.

 ---